AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/fiend/marilith-xmm.md

 - **Habitat.** Planar (Abyss)
 - **Treasure.** Armaments

-Mariliths are six-armed, serpentlike demons that wield lethal, Abyss-forged blades.
+Mariliths are six-armed, serpent-like demons that wield lethal, Abyss-forged blades.
 With these cursed weapons and experience from countless battles, they lead other demons to slaughter virtuous souls.
 They often command droves of weaker demons.

 ```statblock
 "name": "Marilith (XMM)"